 CAUTION!
-The AGP Pro slot is shipped with a warning label over the 20-pin bay.
-DO NOT remove this label and the safety tab underneath it if you will be using an

-AGP card without a retention notch.
-Removing may cause the card to shift and may cause damage to your card, slot, and motherboard.
+The AGP Pro slot is shipped with a safety tab on the 20-pin bay for use with AGP cards without a retention notch.
+DO NOT remove this tab if you will be using such cards; removing may cause these cards to shift, which may cause damage to your card, slot, and motherboard.
 Remove ONLY when you will be using an AGP Pro card.
 Use a rigid tip, such as a pen tip, to dislodge and remove the tab from the bay.
 Removing the tab